 For a given proposal, the Committee may convene a study group that includes a subset (or all) of its members in addition to selected experts.
 The study group will consider the proposal, the public comment input (if any), and the results of any empirical or research studies.
 Based on these, the study group will produce an initial report with recommendations.

-The initial report will be reviewed by the full Committee through the consensus rules defined in section 4.1.
-Once the consensus is reached, the recommendation shall go through a public comment process, managed by ICANN, to solicit additional input from the Internet Community.
+The initial report will be reviewed by the full Committee.
+The Chair shall seek consensus regarding the initial report following its review.
+Once consensus has been reached, the recommendation shall go through a public comment process, managed by ICANN, to solicit additional input from the Internet Community.

 Based on the input the RZERC received through its community consultations, and any other additional data the RZERC gathers, the Committee will produce a final report.
 All RZERC work products are assigned a unique number in a monotonically increasing sequence.
 This number always appears on the cover or title page of the published work product.
 This number starts at “1” the first time a publication is released to the public, in the case of a public publication, or to the requester, in the case of a private publication.
 It is incremented by 1 each time the document is revised and released.

-The response and the recommendations of the Committee will be communicated to the requesting body as well as posted on the Committee’s website.
+The response and the recommendations of the Committee will be communicated to the requesting entity, the ICANN Board, and posted on the Committee’s website.

 6. Miscellaneous Items